Mary Shelley: Percy Bysshe Shelley

 After convincing Mary Jane Godwin, who had pursued them to Calais, that they did not wish to return, the trio travelled to Paris, and then, by donkey, mule, carriage, and foot, through a France recently ravaged by war, to Switzerland.
 "It was acting in a novel, being an incarnate romance," Mary Shelley recalled in 1826.
 Godwin wrote about France in 1814: "The distress of the inhabitants, whose houses had been burned, their cattle killed and all their wealth destroyed, has given a sting to my detestation of war...".
 As they travelled, Mary and Percy read works by Mary Wollstonecraft and others, kept a joint journal, and continued their own writing.
 At Lucerne, lack of money forced the three to turn back.
 They travelled down the Rhine and by land to the Dutch port of Maassluis, arriving at Gravesend, Kent, on 13 September 1814.

 The situation awaiting Mary Godwin in England was fraught with complications, some of which she had not foreseen.
 Either before or during the journey, she had become pregnant.
 She and Percy now found themselves penniless, and, to Mary's genuine surprise, her father refused to have anything to do with her.
 The couple moved with Claire into lodgings at Somers Town, and later, Nelson Square.
 They maintained their intense programme of reading and writing, and entertained Percy Shelley's friends, such as Thomas Jefferson Hogg and the writer Thomas Love Peacock.
 Percy Shelley sometimes left home for short periods to dodge creditors.
 The couple's distraught letters reveal their pain at these separations.

 Pregnant and often ill, Mary Godwin had to cope with Percy's joy at the birth of his son by Harriet Shelley in late 1814 and his constant outings with Claire Clairmont.
 Shelley and Clairmont were almost certainly lovers, which caused much jealousy on Godwin's part.
-Shelley greatly offended Godwin at one point when during a walk in the French countryside he suggested that they both take the plunge into a stream naked as it offended her principles.
+Shelley greatly offended Godwin at one point when, during a walk in the French countryside, he suggested that they both take the plunge into a stream naked; this offended her principles.
 She was partly consoled by the visits of Hogg, whom she disliked at first but soon considered a close friend.
 Percy Shelley seems to have wanted Mary Godwin and Hogg to become lovers; Mary did not dismiss the idea, since in principle she believed in free love.
 In practice, however, she loved only Percy Shelley and seems to have ventured no further than flirting with Hogg.
 On 22 February 1815, she gave birth to a two-month premature baby girl, who was not expected to survive.
 On 6 March, she wrote to Hogg: